wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Feature Set.md

+**Here is an overview of the features offered by the Agile Deployment Toolkit**

 * Fully automated virgin server configuration and deployment with sensible default webserver and database configuration settings with best practice security guidelines baked in.

 * Flexible deployment options - number of webservers to be used for a deployment when in production mode with a single webserver development mode, for when you are developing your application.